Azure/azure-iot-sdks/tools/iothub-explorer/doc/provision_device.md

 -
   connectionString: HostName=<hostname>;DeviceId=mydevice;SharedAccessKey=<device-key>
 ```

 Copy the device connection string information for later use.
+The samples in this repository use connection strings in the format `HostName=hub-name.azure-devices.net;DeviceId=device-id;SharedAccessKey=key`.

 To get help on using the iothub-explorer tool to perform other tasks such as listing devices, deleting devices, and sending commands to devices, enter the following command: